Shubhanshu680/Restaurant-Data-Scraper-RAG-based-Chatbot/README.md

+# Restaurant-Data-Scraper-RAG-based-Chatbot
-# Restaurant-Data-Scraper-RAG-based-Chatbot repository contains web scraping and menu extraction notebooks for various restaurants, along with the extracted data and ChatBOT Notebooks
+### This repository contains web scraping and menu extraction notebooks for various restaurants, along with the extracted data and ChatBOT Notebooks

 ## Contents